twitter-dart/twitter-oauth2-pkce/README.md

 platform :ios, '11.0'
 ```

+#### 1.1.3.3.
+Web

+Currently, official Twitter does not support `CORS`, so this package also does not actively support `Flutter for Web`.
+However, this package can be used from a web app, and indeed has built-in processing for `Flutter for Web`.

+The implementation method for using this package is the same as for `Android` and `iOS` above, but it's necessary to separately create HTML for the destination to be redirected to after authentication.

+Detailed instructions can be found in the [`README of the flutter_web_auth_2`](https://pub.dev/packages/flutter_web_auth_2#web) package.

 ### 1.1.4.
 Implementation

 Now all that's left is to launch the following example Flutter app and press the button to start the approval process with **OAuth 2.0 PKCE**!